getcarina/getcarina.com/_getting-started/2015-10-24-carina-cli.md

 To download and install the `carina` CLI, use the appropriate instructions for your operating system.

-Open an application in which to run commands.

-* On Linux and Mac OS X, open a terminal.
-* On Windows, open PowerShell.

 #### OS X with Homebrew

-If you're using [Homebrew](http://brew.sh/), run the following commands:
+If you're using [Homebrew](http://brew.sh/), open a terminal, and then run the following commands:

 ```bash
 $ brew update